 NWACC encourages students to resolve concerns that affect their academic experience as informally as possible.
 In some cases, students may discuss a concern with the instructor, program coordinator, department chairperson, or division dean.
-Often, such concerns can be resolved informally; however, if the student is not satisfied at this level, he or she should proceed with the Academic Complaint and Grievance Procedure outlined below.
+Often, such concerns

 Recognizing that both students and faculty have rights when differences arise regarding academic matters, Northwest Arkansas Community College sets forth the following complaint and grievance procedure.